Irrigation Design Standards

 Forms and Resources

-Application submittal through CitizenServe – Beginning Monday, June 12, 2023, irrigation professionals will use this site to register, submit applications, pay fees, and set up inspections on-line.
-Links to training documents will be posted soon.
-Mark your calendar for the virtual training scheduled for June 6, 2-3 pm (see above under Trainings).
+Application submittal through CitizenServe – Irrigation professionals use this site to register, submit applications, pay fees, and set up inspections on-line.
+Links to training documents are posted below.

 Questions or concerns, please contact: